cascaderainfall/webloglol/weblog/how-to-anonymous-google-account.md

 </br>

-### Anonymous SIM verification
+### Anonymous Phone Verification
-This is not an account creation method by itself but rather a way to create/secure an account with phone verification without giving your real phone number.
+This is not an account creation method by itself but rather a way to create/secure an account with phone number verification without giving your real phone number.
 By doing this, you can create an account with any other method, even if Google forces you to give a phone number.
 And it can be done WHILE or AFTER creating the account.

 This method involves buying an SMS verification on a paid SMS verification website.
 Making the purchase anonymously (e.g. with Monero) is up to you.